twitocode/Tantalum/content/University/Year 1/CS 1MD3/CS 1MD3.md

 - **Office**: ITB219
 - prefers teams but will use email
 - no attendance from lectures
+- does not care about syntax on midterm and exam (oh i forgot a colon)

 ## Overview
 - **Course Description:**